 When running a business, employee productivity is key.
-It’s simply not economically viable to have unproductive employees working for you, as they take resources to employ, and being unproductive means needing more of them, which therefore take up more resources, etc.
+It’s simply not economically viable to have unproductive employees working for you, as they take resources to employ.
+Being unproductive means needing more of them, which therefore takes up more resources, etc.

 Over the years, many solutions for low worker productivity have been implemented to varying degrees of success, but as society changes, so too do the challenges of keeping an employee focussed at work; where they once needed a better typewriter, they now need a dual monitor mount for their computer.

-With this in mind, we have compiled a list of 7 habits that destroy employee productivity in the hopes it will help make your workplace more efficient.
+With this in mind, we have compiled a list of 7 habits that destroy employee productivity that will help make your workplace more efficient.

 1. Stone-Age Tech Impact Employee Productivity

-A habit of not moving with the technological times can be frustrating and wasteful of that ever-precious resource- time.
-Upgrading your employees’ computers and phones allows them to stay at the cutting edge of technology, and with little-to-no technological roadblocking.
+A habit of not moving with the technological times can be frustrating and wasteful of that ever-precious resource – time.
+Upgrading your employees’ computers and phones allows them to stay at the cutting edge of technology with little technological roadblocking.

 2. Efficiency Meltdown

 Losing efficiency is like throwing money down the drain.
-An efficient employee is fantastic when it comes to productivity, but not all employees are efficient.
+An efficient employee is fantastic regarding productivity, but not all employees are efficient.
 Try setting individual goals for your employees to find out who may be falling behind, and offer support and discussion in private for those who are.

 Ergonomics are important in workplaces because they allow efficiency to flow more easily.
-Imagine that you have a worker who has great work, but has to walk halfway across the building to submit each piece of work finished.
-Creating an ergonomic working environment allows for less wasted time in transit for that worker, and less wasted time overall, meaning higher efficiency.
+Imagine that you have a worker who has excellent work but has to walk halfway across the building to submit each piece of work finished.
+Creating an ergonomic working environment allows for less wasted time in transit for that worker, and less wasted time overall, meaning higher efficiency and better employee productivity.

 4. Communication Calamity